 Since 2006, Western Union has donated more than $3 million to support an array of UNICEF’s education and disaster recovery programs.
 Western Union and Western Union Foundation are proud to team with UNICEF and believe that access to quality education can help promote economic opportunity and financial inclusion for young people and their families.
 It’s a long term investment.
 This is why, through the Western Union PASS initiative, part of the Western Union Education for Better program, Western Union teamed up with UNICEF to support the delivery of one million days of education to young people around the world.
 UNICEF expects to meet this goal by the end of 2015, and to exceed it over the full term of PASS-supported project implementation.

-Initiatives, activities, and other ways Western Union has supported the U.S. Fund for UNICEF:
+Initiatives, activities, and other ways Western Union has supported the UNICEF USA:

 Education for Better